cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 In this tutorial we'll create a brand new endpoint for the Epidata API:
 `fluview_meta`.
 At a high level, we'll do the following steps:

-1. understand the data that we want to surface
+0. understand the data that we want to surface
-2. add the new endpoint to the API server
+1. add the new endpoint to the API server
-3. add the new endpoint to the various client libraries
+  - get (transformed) data into a database
+  - add internal server maintenance code
+  - add frontend code
-4. write an integration test for the new endpoint
+2. write an integration test for the new endpoint
-5. update API documentation for the new endpoint
+3. update API documentation for the new endpoint
-6. run all unit and integration tests
+4. run all unit and integration tests
+5. add the new endpoint to the various client libraries

 # setup